 In addition to establishing the current timeliness objectives for initial security clearances, IRTPA also established a 5-year timeframe and an interim milestone for the executive branch to implement those objectives.
-Specifically, the act required the development of a plan to reduce the length of the personnel security clearance process, including the IRTPAestablished timeliness objectives described above.
-The plan was to be developed in consultation with appropriate committees of Congress and each authorized adjudicative agency, and to take effect 5 years after the date of enactment.
-Beginning no later than 2 years after the enactment of IRTPA and ending on the date the plan took effect, authorized adjudicative agencies were to make a determination on at least 80 percent of all applications within an average of 120 days after receipt by an authorized investigative agency-not longer than 90 days to investigate and 30 days to adjudicate.
-In November 2005, the executive branch submitted a plan to improve the timeliness of personnel security clearance processes government-wide.
-The Joint Reform Team
+Specifically, the act required the development of a plan to reduce the length of the personnel security clearance process, including the IRTPA-established timeliness objectives described above.
+The plan was to be developed in consultation with appropriate committees of Congress and each authorized adjudicative agency, and to take effect 5 years after the date of enactment.78 Beginning no later than 2 years after the enactment of IRTPA and ending on the date the plan took effect, authorized adjudicative agencies were to make a determination on at least 80 percent of all applications within an average of 120 days after receipt by an authorized investigative agency-not longer than 90 days to investigate and 30 days to adjudicate.79 In November 2005, the executive branch submitted a plan to improve the timeliness of personnel security clearance processes government-wide.80 The Joint Reform Team submitted its first reform plan to the President on April 30, 2008, which proposed a new process for determining clearance eligibility.

-&lt;sup>78Pub.
+78Pub.
 L. No. 108-458, § 3001(g)(1), (2), (3)(A) (2004) (codified at 50 U.S.C. § 3341(g)).
 IRTPA required the President to select a single entity to be responsible for specified matters related to security clearances within 90 days of enactment, and required that entity to develop the plan within 90 days of selection. § 3001(b), (g)(1).

-&lt;sup>79See § 3001(g)(3)(B) (codified at 50 U.S.C. § 3341(g)(3)(B)).
+79See § 3001(g)(3)(B) (codified at 50 U.S.C. § 3341(g)(3)(B)).